mongodb/specifications/source/causal-consistency/causal-consistency.rst

 In order to support causal consistency a new property named ``causalConsistency`` is added to ``SessionOptions``.
-Applications set ``causalConsistency`` to true when starting a client session to indicate that they want causal consistency.
+Applications set ``causalConsistency`` when starting a client session to indicate whether they want causal consistency.
 All read operations performed using that client session are then causally consistent.

 The optional ``initialClusterTime`` and ``initialOperationTime`` options allow a